justin-m-johnson/justin-m-johnson.github.io/content/about.md

 # Experience

-## SeKON / Alpha Omega – CDC Contract
+## SeKON / Alpha Omega - Aug 2020 to Present
+### Location: Atlanta, GA (Remote)
+#### CMMC Initiative - Sept 2025 to Present
+##### Position - Internal CMMC Consultant/Advisor
+- Spearheaded the CMMC compliance initiative by providing Alpha Omega with several training sessions on the importance of CMMC and impact on the DIB.
+- Scoped the organizational enclave and identifying all contracts subject to DFARS 7012, 7019, and 7021 clauses, establishing the foundational requirements for the certification effort.
+- Authored and implemented over 10 new security policies and procedures, closing critical gaps identified during the initial assessment and aligning organizational practices with CMMC Level 2 controls.

-- Oct 2024 - Present
+#### CDC Contract - Oct 2024 to Present
-- Atlanta, GA (Remote)
-- Directed security project planning, managed a team of three (3) Security Stewards and Analysts, and drove project delivery to meet aggressive CDC and federal infosec deadlines.
+##### Position - Cybersecurity Project Manager
-- Led and mentored teams of Cybersecurity Analysts and Security Stewards, managing cross-functional initiatives advancing the CDC’s public health technology mission.
+- Led and mentored a cybersecurity team of three Security Stewards and Analysts, driving comprehensive assessment activities that supported the CDC's public health mission.
-- Spearheaded strategic project management within the cybersecurity security stewards Project, overseeing planning, resource coordination, and risk mitigation for compliance and security enhancement.
-- Directed Authorization & Accreditation (A&A) workflows, including in-depth audits and control assessments, driving NIST SP 800-37 RMF processes and ensuring timely, accurate compliance documentation and reporting.
+- Directed Authorization & Accreditation workflows aligned with NIST SP 800-37 RMF and NIST 800-53 controls, overseeing audits, control assessments, and compliance documentation.
-- Chaired Configuration Control Board meetings governing critical configuration changes and risk management.
+- Chaired Configuration Control Board meetings managing critical change and risk mitigation across multiple information systems during organizational transition.
-- Established and disseminated cybersecurity monitoring and risk mitigation best practices during organizational transitions, improving process efficiency post-acquisition.
-- Served as primary interface for CDC and internal stakeholders, regularly communicating risk status, project updates, and strategic security recommendations.
+- Acted as primary liaison with CDC stakeholders, delivering risk status, audit results, and strategic security guidance.
-- Achievements - two (2) ATO's obtained in first year - 25+ annual assessments completed - Onboarded five (5) new information systems - Over 100 POA&M's remediated

-## SeKON – DHA Contract, Information Systems Engineer
+- Led/Completed 25+ NIST RMF assessments annually, ensuring continuous accreditation readiness.

-- Aug 2020 – Oct 2024
+#### DHA Contract - Aug 2020 to Oct 2024
+##### Position: Lead Information Systems Security Engineer
 - Atlanta, GA (Remote)
 - Promoted from Information Systems Security Engineer to Information Systems Security Engineer Lead, overseeing implementation of RMF, NIST controls, and vulnerability management solutions across DHA information systems.
 - Integrated CISA/DISA guidance into actionable team projects and technical processes, influencing successful ATO certifications and transition from ATO-C to ATO for multiple government systems.